bprinty/git-v/README.md

 module/__init__.py ...
 1.0.0-beta.2 --> 1.0.0-beta.1
 ```

-Note: for any non-rc operation, all text after the ```-``` component of the version scheme will be stripped off.
+Note: for any non-rc operation, all text after the `-` component of the version scheme will be stripped off.
 To add the release-cycle information back, simply do git v rc again.

+### Tagging

 To create a tag for your repository with the current tracked version, use: